Best practices for building an effective security awareness program

 3. Consider your corporate culture

 Work with senior management and employees to develop a strategy that blends your security awareness program with your existing corporate culture.
-Key considerations include your industry, workforce demographics, and what’s relevant to different locations, departments, and roles.
+Key considerations include your industry, workforce demographics, and relevancy to different locations, departments, and roles.

 Communicate the value and purpose of your awareness program early and often.
-Users should understand exactly what’s happening, why it’s happening, and what their role is.
+Users should understand exactly what’s happening, why it’s happening and what their role is.
+Create content that is relevant to your organization’s industry and specific risks, focusing on real-world scenarios employees may encounter.

 Annual efforts will keep you in a constant state of rebuilding.
 Maintain ongoing awareness activities aimed at integrating training into day-to-day workflows.
 This will keep cybersecurity best practices top of mind, and better prepare employees to defend themselves and your business.